ncoghlan/pulpdist/doc/cli.rst

 The ``exclude_from_listing`` and ``listing_filters`` settings are appended to the default filtering options including in the remote tree definition.

+The following additional settings is only valid if the sync algorithm is set to ``snapshot``:

+* ``sync_latest_only``: If provided and true, only the most recent remote snapshot will be mirrored locally.
+By default, all remote snapshots are mirrored.

 Remote Tree Definitions
 ^^^^^^^^^^^^^^^^^^^^^^^